- This event has passed.

 Participants include Kevin Outterson, Executive Director of CARB-X, who will be moderating a session entitled “Are Resistant Infections the Next Pandemic?
 New Antibiotics Need New Incentives” on Tuesday, December 8th from 12:00pm – 1:00pm EST.

 Are Resistant Infections the Next Pandemic?
-New Antibiotics Need New Incentives: As the COVID-19 pandemic continues, the use of antibiotics in COVID patients is driving antimicrobial resistance (AMR) as patients develop secondary infections.
-With the exit of all but a few large pharmaceutical companies from developing new antibiotics, small and medium sized enterprises have sought to fill that gap and develop innovative therapies to ensure we have an arsenal of drugs to treat and prevent infections.
-But as the bankruptcy of numerous small companies in the last year illustrates, times are tough for companies even with a newly approved antibiotic.
-Recognizing this crisis, a number of large pharmaceutical companies came together to recently launch a $1 Billion USD fund to support antibiotic development.
-This Antimicrobial Action Fund is a welcome investment and offers the market more time to right itself, but it is clear we need a pull incentive to drive the market.
-How can we get a pull incentive in place and what can we learn from NICE/NHS’ subscription model pilot in the UK?
-Is a pull incentive enough to attract new private investment into this space?
-And how can we develop a truly sustainable market for antibiotics so that drug-resistant infection does not develop into the next pandemic?
+New Antibiotics Need New Incentives: Antibiotic treatment in COVID-19 patients is driving antimicrobial resistance (AMR) as secondary infections emerge.
+While large pharmaceutical companies have retreated from antibiotic development, smaller enterprises have compensated with innovative therapies to ensure an arsenal of anti-infective drugs.
+But numerous recent bankruptcies show that times are tough even for companies with newly approved antibiotics.
+Several large pharmaceutical companies recently joined in launching the billion-dollar Antimicrobial Action Fund for antibiotic development.
+This welcome investment buys time to right the market, but it is clear that a pull incentive is needed to drive the market.
+What are the lessons to learn from the UK NHS NICE subscription-model pilot?
+Is a pull incentive enough to attract private investment to antimicrobials?
+How can we develop a sustainable market for antibiotics so that drug-resistant infections do not become the next pandemic?